Book a ticket to enjoy this new event,

 What Moves You? is the first project delivered by What Moves You CIC Company Number 690771

-Working in collaboration with fellow Dance Artists Skye Reynolds, Julia McGhee and Niamh O’Loughlin, we have led online, outdoor and indoor movement sessions and made solos for presentation near each of the venues:
+Working in collaboration with fellow Dance Artists Skye Reynolds, Julia McGhee and Niamh O’Loughlin, we led online, outdoor and indoor movement sessions and made solos for presentation near each of the venues:

 Saturday 12 June - Niamh near The Brunton, Musselburgh